luigifab/human-theme/README.md

 #### Xfce panels

-Unfortunately, the border cannot be removed, see [forum](https://forum.xfce.org/viewtopic.php?id=15112).
+Unfortunately, the border cannot be removed, see [forum](https://forum.xfce.org/viewtopic.php?id=15112).\

-When a window is maximized, window bottom border color is wrong and there is an offset of 1px.
+When a window is maximized, the window bottom border color is wrong and there is an offset of 1px.

 #### Windows shadow